About the club

 We are a very active club and court space in the evening is at a premium although there are usually times for all.
 If you have any difficulty, please speak to Joe: as a small club one of the advantages is that it is easier to resolve individual problems.
 Day time court space is much easier to find and usually does not require booking.

 We operate an on-line court booking system: follow the link at the top of the page.
 The system allows members to book courts up to one week in advance.
-Members are allowed to book one court for a maximum of 1.5 hours.
-Sunday mornings are reserved for juniors (optionally with family members) and for coaching; adult members may take advantage of the remaining available courts that are not being used by juniors.
+Members are allowed to book one court a day for a maximum of 1.5 hours on Courts 1 to 3; one hour maximum on Court 4.

 To ensure that we maintain our excellent team standard of play, one or two courts are reserved for team practices on a number of weekday evenings.
 One court is reserved on Monday evening for the Ladies I team and two courts are reserved on Tuesday evening for the Mens I and II teams.
 Two courts are reserved on Thursday evenings for the Mens III and Ladies II teams, and one court on Friday evenings for Ladies III.